dlbewley/tektoncd-catalog/task/rhacs-image-check/3.73/README.md

 * Support for STDOUT captured as a Tekton result is limited, so results are only viewable in task pod logs.
   * **Possible RFE for roxctl image scan:**
     * Add `--output-dir` and `--output-file` flags.
+* Need the --send-notifications flag to accept false as a value.